Electric Scooter Offences | MAJ Law Solicitors

 For these reasons you may have a special reason.
 A special reason is not a defence because you are required to enter a guilty plea.
 However, it does give the magistrates discretion not to disqualify you (or impose any penalty) for the offence.
 In order to run the argument, we have to demonstrate that your culpability (i.e. your blameworthiness) was greatly reduced - and that you presented a lower risk to the public.

 M.A.J Law regularly avoid driving disqualifications using special reasons arguments.
 If you'd like to know more, please call us for free advice on 01514228020.

 Are e-scooters illegal in the UK?

-E-scooters are illegal in the UK.
+E-scooters are illegal in the UK unless used on private property.
 The only exception are rental e-scooters involved in Government trials.

 Are e-scooters allowed on the road?

 Yes.
 Providing the rules set out above are complied with, there is nothing preventing you from using your e-scooter on the road.